Succulents are incredible plants: decorative, relatively easy to care for.

 To eliminate the hogs of our succulents: remove the succulent from the pot and clean the plant especially the roots (remove the rotten parts), then disinfect the pot, and finally plant the succulent in the pot cpn a new substrate and with a good drainage

-Something that creates great confusion, are dead leaves at the bottom of a succulent.
+Something that creates great confusion, is dead leaves at the bottom of a succulent.
 When this happens, we don’t know if it’s normal or not.

 If this is your case I will explain; It is very normal to find dried leaves at the bottom of the succulent.